Fuzzy-Felt: Popularity

 Fuzzy-Felt composition of a farmyard scene by an adult.

 Many reasons have been posited for Fuzzy-Felt's popularity.
-Though seemingly simple, the various available themed sets allow for hours of creativity.
-Though the sets started out strictly as a collection of various coloured shapes, countless themes Fuzzy-Felt sets became available through the years.
+The quiet toy was, and still is, fairly cheap, portable, and tidy.
+Though the sets started out strictly as a collection of various coloured shapes, countless themed Fuzzy-Felt sets became available through the years.
 "Ballet, Farmyard, Circus, Hospital, and much later on Thomas the Tank Engine, Noddy, and My Little Pony were released to inspire [a child's] picture-making" abilities.

 Fuzzy-Felt was also a favoured toy in Sunday schools because of its "Bible Stories set, complete with camels and three kings."

-The quiet toy was, and still is, fairly cheap, and can be played almost anywhere leaving little mess, save a few stray pieces of shaped felt behind, making it a popular choice among parents.

 In popular culture

 Fashion

 In 2008, fashion designer Stella McCartney used a “ 7-meter high, 14-meter wide” Fuzzy-Felt backdrop, created by artists Jake and Dinos Chapman, as a visual accent for the debut of her 2008 spring/summer collection in Paris.
 The backdrop was made up of “rainbow-coloured rabbits, giraffes and a particularly anxious ladybird”, all reminiscent of the 1970s child’s toy.